AncientRISE/GL-Amazing/README.md

 ## FEATURED
 <!-- Add your details -->
 ##### Certifications
-Machine Learning by Columbia University
+Machine Learning by Boston University
+Data Science & Artificial Intelligence by Amazing Scientific University

 ##### Achievements
 Star performer of the year at Accenture